dkypuros/atomic-lang-model/docs/formal-language-theory.md

 # Formal Language Theory and Grammar Hierarchies

+> **Note**: This document provides detailed technical specifications.
+For a comprehensive overview of the mathematical foundations including abstract algebra and category theory, see our [Mathematical Foundations](mathematical-foundations.md) guide.

 ## The Mathematical Framework Behind Language

 Formal language theory provides the mathematical foundation for understanding how recursive structures in human language can be precisely characterized and computed.
+This forms the first pillar of our three-part mathematical framework, alongside [abstract algebra](mathematical-foundations.md#2-abstract-algebra-the-grammars-operations) and [category theory](mathematical-foundations.md#3-category-theory-the-fibration-architecture).

 ## The Chomsky Hierarchy